-Members reviewed the paperwork regarding age-restricted sales, including the Corporate Services progress report and positive comments from Cllr Bolton who had chaired the review.
-Additional information was sought from the Assistant Director - Environmental Health and Trading Standards about the setting up and operation of the scheme and future funding.
-Two reports were supplied, one about the development and promotion of the scheme and the other about funding, for which currently no provision was made beyond March 2005.
-Members arrived at two conclusions a) progress to date had been excellent; b) all the good work would be lost if funding ceased.
-The Members recommended to the Planning & Environment and Scrutiny Management Commissions that Council Cabinet be recommended to use the Public Priorities Fund to ensure the scheme operates for at least the next three years.
+Members reviewed information relating to the review of age-restricted sales enforcement.
+This included a progress report from Corporate Services and positive comments from Councillor Bolton who had chaired the review.
+Additional information was sought from the Assistant Director - Environmental Health and Trading Standards about the setting up and operation of the proof of age card scheme and its future funding.
+Two reports were supplied, one about the development and promotion of the scheme and the other about funding, for which no provision had been made beyond March 2005.
+Members concluded that:

+- a) Progress to date had been excellent - b) All the good work would be lost if funding ceased.

+Members recommended that as part of their current consideration of the Council's draft Revenue Budget, the Planning & Environment and Scrutiny Management Commissions recommended Council Cabinet to use the Public Priorities Fund to support the Proof of Age card scheme for at least the next three years.

-The two Commissions subsequently made the suggested representations to Council Cabinet which responded with a one-off allocation of £40k to test the effectiveness of the scheme for 12 months beyond the implementation, so allowing the employment of 1.5 fte staff to work on promotion and education.
+The two Commissions subsequently made the suggested representations to Council Cabinet which responded with a one-off allocation of £40k to test the effectiveness of the scheme for 12 months following its implementation.
+This funding allowed the employment of 1.5 fte staff to work on promotion and education issues.